Serrof/swiftt/README.md

 does both for complex and real numbers.

 The present library also has a few additional functionalities for the latter case:
-- An ordering between expansions, making ">" or "<" comparisons possible.
+- A total ordering between expansions, making ">" or "<" comparisons possible.
 - Some integration schemes e.g. Runge-Kutta 4 compatible with AD, which are a must-have to apply it to dynamical systems.
 - Interval arithmetic, which is of interest to bound the polynomial part of a Taylor expansion.